-If foundation watering is hard for you I have a secret about it.
-Call me
+If foundation watering is hard for you I have a secret about how to avoid it.
+Call me and I will explain!

 Slab Foundations are usually poured during the summer.
 This is because concrete should be poured in dry soil.
 The soil moisture content, under the foundation, and to a lesser extent, in a crawl space is intended to stay constant.
 When soils start to pull away from the foundation it allows rain water an opportunity to run directly into the soil next to the foundation.
 This allows the soil to become moist and to be wicked further up under the slab, swelling the soil and pushing up the slab in the middle.
 Now the center is pushing up and without the foundation moisture, the perimeter tends to roll slightly giving the illusion that the foundation is falling and needs piers.
 At this point, the truth is, the center needs to dry out and come down.
 By keeping the soil from pulling away from the foundation you are protecting the slab from upheaval, the number one cause of foundation movement in areas of expansive soils.
 That being said, here is how to do it most effectively.

 Foundation watering for areas of expansive soils with extreme wet to dry cycles.

 Foundation watering must be correctly maintained, during hot dry periods, to provide a steady support for your home foundation, which of course provides support for the rest of your home.

 The first step in proper hydration is proper equipment.
 Proper equipment consists of enough soaker hose to surround your area of concern.
 Your area of concern may also include the patio, driveway, sidewalk, swimming pool and free standing buildings that are supported by the expansive soils.
 Proper soaker hose should include a restrictor in the female end to allow a controlled amount of water to enter the hose.
 Soaker should be placed flat on the ground at point where water is introduced to the system.
 A short section of regular garden hose may be hooked to the faucet to bring water to ground level.